All at Once (Whitney Houston song): Covers

 According to WhoSampled, the ballad was covered 37 times, making it one of Houston's most covered songs of her catalog.
 Ironically, one of the most prominent covers of the song came from the song's original lyricist Jeffrey Osborne.

-Accolades
+Legacy and accolades

 In their list of forty best Whitney Houston songs, BET ranked it 21st place, citing the ballad as among her first "massive, pop-diva ballads, paving roads for Mariah, Celine and others to drive down."

 In 2024, Entertainment Weekly ranked the song number 22 in its list of 25 best Whitney Houston songs.
 That same year, Smooth Radio ranked the song eleventh place among the singer's fifteen greatest songs, calling it "one of [Houston's] signature ballads".